yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 > This should take some time as a Switch's `rawnand.bin` file is quite large.
 If the progress bar appears to go backwards at some points or turn green, do not worry as this is just Hekate verifying the data.
 The backup process should take between 10-45 minutes to complete depending on the quality/speed of your microSD card at the default verification setting.
 Keep note of the location of the output file(s).

-**Step 4:** Tap on `Close` for two times to return to the `Tools` menu.
+**Step 4:** Tap on `Close` twice to return to the `Tools` menu.

-To access the NAND backup, we will now mount the microSD card as a drive from your Switch to your computer via USB.
+To access the NAND backup, we'll now mount the microSD card as a drive from your Switch to your computer via USB.

 **Step 5:** Tap on `USB Tools` and select `SD Card`.
 The microSD card should now show up on your computer as a USB drive.